What Is Maple Syrup Urine Disease (MSUD)?

 Maple Syrup Urine Disease Symptoms

-Babies with MSUD can start to have problems a few days after delivery.
-It only takes a few days for amino acids and their toxic byproducts to build up in the blood and urine.
+Babies with MSUD can start to have problems a few days after they’re born.
+In just a few days, amino acids and their toxic byproducts build up in the blood and urine.

 This causes symptoms such as: